Alphabetical List of Posts

 • Mary E. Cary Burrell

-1866-1949 Born in Virginia.
-Strong member of NJ State Federation of Women’s Clubs from 1915, running the Legislative Department, while living in East Orange, working for causes including suffrage and prison reform (chairman of prison reform).
-By 1920 lived in Newark on Howard Street and the Newark News called her a “Republican leader for the…
+1866-1947 Mary Burrell was a strong member of NJ State Federation of Women’s Clubs from 1915, running the Legislative Department, while living in East Orange, working for causes including suffrage and prison reform (chairman of prison reform).
+Mary was born Mary E Cary, in Virginia.
+By 1920, she lived in Newark on Howard Street and…

 • Mary Philbrook